 Do you know how much it costs to start a new business?

-A study conducted by Lloyds Bank in 2016 found that the average cost to start a business was £12,601.
+A study conducted by Lloyds Bank in 2016 found that the average cost to start a business in the UK was £12,601.
 32% of new business owners found the financial cost of starting up to be higher than expected, with only 6% claiming it to be lower than their budget.

 Talking about the Lloyds Bank study, Jo Harris, Managing Director, Lloyds Bank Retail Business Banking, said: